sourcegraph/terraform-aws-executors/README.md

 Please follow our [setup guide](https://docs.sourcegraph.com/admin/deploy_executors_terraform) on how to deploy executors using Terraform.

+### Custom Security Group

+By default, the Terraform module will create two security groups.
+One for the Docker Mirror and the other for the Launch Template.
+To provide a custom security group instead, set the variable `security_group_id` with the ID of the security group.

+If a custom security group is provided, the following rules need to be set

+* Allows ingress access on the specified SSH CIDR range (defaults to `10.0.0.0/16`)
+* Allows ingress access to the Docker Registry on the specified HTTP CIDR range (defaults to `10.0.0.0/16`)
+* Allows all outgoing network traffic

 ## Compatibility with Sourcegraph

 The **major** and **minor** versions both need to match the Sourcegraph version the executors are talking to.
 Patch version **don't** need to match and it's generally advised to use the latest available.